Guangyi-Zhang/directed-steiner-tree-code/README.md

 - Boost
 - CMake

-In Ubuntu, these can be installed by
+In Ubuntu, these can be installed via

 ```bash
 apt install -y make \